Indonesia cites strong US engagement as Blinken kicks off Southeast Asia tour - ExBulletin

 Blinken to pursue Biden’s goal of intensifying engagement with the 10-member bloc of the Association of Southeast Asian Nations (ASEAN) and discuss the president’s vision for an Indo-Pacific economic framework a senior US diplomat for Asia said ahead of the trip.

-The United States has also pushed back Beijing’s assertion in the South China Sea, a conduit for $ 3 trillion in annual trade, and accuses its vast coastguard fleet of intimidating countries like Vietnam, the United States.
-Philippines, Malaysia and Indonesia disrupting energy and fishing.
-Activities.
+The United States has also rebuffed Beijing’s assertion in the South China Sea, vector of $ 3 trillion in annual trade, and accuses its vast coastguard fleet of intimidating countries like Vietnam, the Philippines. , Malaysia and Indonesia by disrupting energy and fishing activities.

 China claims almost all of the sea as its own and has rejected US actions as interference from an outside power.